DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/deep-learning/annotation/classification-annotation.rst

     python tkteach.py

-After running the previous command, you should see the homescreen:
+After running the previous command, you should see the home screen:

 .. image:: images/im5.png
     :width: 80%